-Our study helps explain that social identification is one reason why professional employees resist administrative controls more than non-professional employees (Gouldner, 1957; Sorensen & Sorensen, 1974; Van Maanen & Barley, 1984).
-When professional identification is high and organizational identification is low, perceived beneficial organizational treatment, at best, will have no influence on performance and, at worst, will be associated with lower levels of performance.
+Our study helps explain that social identification is one reason why professional employees resist administrative controls more than nonprofessional employees (Gouldner, 1957; Sorensen & Sorensen, 1974; Van Maanen & Barley, 1984).
+When professional identification is high and organizational identification is low, perceived beneficial organizational treatment will at best have no influence on performance and, at worst, will be associated with lower levels of performance.
 One implication is that managers should focus mainly on removing perceptions of detrimental treatment, such as psychological contract violation, for employees whose self-concepts are tied mainly to the profession.
 Reducing instances of perceived psychological contract violation may have equated to eliminating workplace de-motivators but not to adding motivators.
-Social exchange motivators available to organizations in managing employees whose self-concept is aligned mainly with their profession may be limited.
+Social exchange motivators available to organizations in managing employees whose selfconcepts are aligned mainly with their profession may be limited.
 Our analysis highlights the value of fully understanding the social identification of professional employees prior to implementing policies.

 In our study, administrators were part of the organization but rivals to the profession.
 Therefore, professional employee identification with the organization rather than with the profession influenced their responses to perceived organizational treatment.
-We expect our results to generalize to other cases where organizational treatment providers belong to one psychological group and not its rival.
-For example, union employees may reciprocate beneficial treatment received from managers when identification with their union is low and identification with their organization is high that some healthcare organizations systematically have higher physician distribution rates of statins and ACE inhibitors to patients than others (Ward et al., 2004).
+We expect our results to generalize to other cases in which organizational treatment providers belong to one psychological group and not its rival.
+For example, union employees may reciprocate beneficial treatment received from managers when identification with their union is low and identification with their organization is high.

+The practical implications of understanding social identification are also apparent when we examine effect sizes and ramifications within our sample.
+Previous medical research has shown that some health care organizations systematically demonstrate higher rates of physician distribution of statins and ACE inhibitors to patients than others (Ward, Yankey, Vaughn, & Boots-Miller, 2004).
 Medical research regarding these drugs is very mature, and the relationship between drug distribution and death prevention is well established (Ebrahim et al., 1999; Yeo & Yeo, 2000).
-Studies show that these drugs prevent one death for every 56 patients treated over a five year period (Acute-Infarction-Ramipril-Efficacy-Study-Investigators, 1993; Heart-Protection-Study-Collaborative-Group, 2002).
-Overall, these drugs reduce risk of death by twelve percent over five years (Hitinder & Hoogwerf, 2003).
-Within our sample, we find that patients failed to receive the proper cardiovascular disease medications 50% of the time.
-This non-compliance rate is consistent with the national average resulting in roughly 37,000 unnecessary annual deaths out of 20 million people who have cardiovascular disease (Dubois et al., 2002; Kerr et al., 2004).
-Our analysis shows that the more physicians identify with their organization and the less they identify with their profession, the greater their rate of prescription of drugs for cardiovascular disease.
+Studies show that these drugs prevent one death for every 56 patients treated over a five-year period (Acute-Infarction-Ramipril-Efficacy-Study-Investigators, 1993; Heart-Protection-Study-Collaborative-Group, 2002).
+Overall, these drugs reduce risk of death by 12 percent over five years (Hitinder & Hoogwerf, 2003).
+The patients in our sample failed to receive the proper cardiovascular disease medications 50 percent of the time.
+This noncompliance rate is consistent with the national average resulting in roughly 37,000 unnecessary annual deaths out of 20 million people who have cardiovascular disease (Dubois et al., 2002; Kerr, McGlynn, Adams, Keesey, & Asch, 2004).
+Our analysis shows that the more physicians identify with their organization and the less they identify with their profession, the greater the rate at which they prescribe drugs for cardiovascular disease.
 Applying our model and extrapolating from the national mortality figures, if every Healthcorp primary care physician increased his or her current level of organizational identification by one standard deviation and decreased his or her level of professional identification by one standard deviation, of the 350,000 patients at Healthcorp, there would be 11.8 fewer vascular events and 5.2 fewer deaths annually.
-Arguably, many more deaths could be prevented if these results generalize nationally and to other drugs and medications besides statins and ACE inhibitors.
+Arguably, many more deaths could be prevented if these results tions besides statins and ACE inhibitors.